Eraclie Sterian: Early activities

 By 1905, Sterian and his Demetriade uncle had joined the circle of Symbolist writers and connoisseurs formed around Alexandru Macedonski.
 Sterian also joined the Conservative League, a pressure group within the nationwide Conservative Party.
 In June 1905, ahead of scheduled elections in Bucharest, he hosted Macedonski and "over 150 electors" in his home.
 Speaking on this occasion, he urged all members of the League not to rebel against the party leadership.
 Sterian's various opinion pieces were published under pseudonyms: Ester (in Macedonski's Liga Conservatoare), Est, and Ilcare.
 Also in 1905, Sterian had become a grassroots organizer of the Conservatives.
 He was active in the Blue Ward of Bucharest, alongside Demetriade; in February 1906, they both issued a call for reunification between the Conservative mainstream and the Junimea splinter group, noting that the latter has absorbed some of the most talented cadres (including Petre P. Carp and Alexandru Marghiloman).

 A year later, Sterian conferenced at the Atheneum on a highly controversial topic, declaring himself opposed to the immigration of Romanians from Austria-Hungary, and especially Transylvania.
 In his view, the Transylvanians were an invasive and pervasive presence, whose influence risked subjugating the culture of other Romanian subgroups.
 This stance was mocked by intellectuals who had embraced Romanian nationalism and anti-Symbolist traditionalism.
 In a March 1907 satire, George Ranetti proposed that Sterian's quarrel with the Transylvanians was inspired by Macedonski—since immigrants from that region were least likely to embrace, or even condone, the "decadent" school.
 In his other political stances, Sterian's outlook was that of a compliant nationalist.
 During the Bosnian crisis of 1908, he addressed the crowds at Dacia Hall to protest against Austria-Hungary and the Triple Alliance; in that context, he called for the Duchy of Bukovina to be annexed by Romania.

 In a March 1910 article for Medicul Poporului, Sterian challenged American eugenicists and their policy of compulsory sterilization, as well as orthodox degeneration theory.
 In his view, sterilization could provide some form of racial hygiene, but could do nothing to curb crime, mental disease, or alcoholism.
 Around that time, as concerned members of the Romanian Orthodox Church, Sterian and Demetriade joined the movement supporting Gherasim Safirin, the Bishop of Roman, in his conflict with the secularizing Romanian Synod.
-At the time, Sterian publicly referred to the Synod as manipulated by "atheists" and "grave sinners".
+Sterian publicly referred to the Synod as manipulated by "atheists" and "grave sinners".
 His wife Alexandrina soon became a major patron of Saint Catherine Church, Bucharest.